ravachol/kew/README.md

 sudo make uninstall
 ```

-#### LibNotify and Faad2 are optional
+#### Faad2 is optional

-By default, the build system will automatically detect if `libnotify` and `faad2` are available and include them if found.
+By default, the build system will automatically detect if `faad2` is available and includes it if found.

-Libnotify provides desktop notifications and Faad2 provides AAC decoding.

 ### Standalone AppImage for musl systems